StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ### Increase Linux system settings for Elasticsearch

 Depending on what your Kubernetes/OpenShift administrators prefer, the `vm.max_map_count` can be set to a higher default on all nodes by either changing the default node configuration \(for example via init scripts\) or by having a DaemonSet do this right after node startup.
-The former is very dependent on your clsuter setup, so there are no general solutions there.
+The former is dependent on your cluster setup, so there are no general solutions there.

 Below is an example that can be used as a starting point for a DaemonSet to change the `vm.max_map_count` setting: